What is WhichSchoolAdvisor.com?

 Anyone who has been using this site over the last four years, knows how much it has developed already.

-The MOE, KHDA and ADEC all oversee and regulate school education in their regions.
+Regulators will oversee school education in their regions.
 They apply and monitor the laws to ensure a minimum quality of schooling and that nothing untoward is happening in the schools.
-This is a huge task in itself in a country where there are so many different styles of school.
+This is a huge task in itself in countries where there are so many different styles of school.
 These are regulatory bodies and this site will offer a source of information that goes beyond the regulatory and, over time, will offer a real insight into the culture of the schools.
 This is more likely to be anecdotal whereas the regulatory bodies can only deal with the facts as the evidence shows.

 Can parents use WSA to make their decisions on which school?